hSaria/ChromaTerm/README.md

 ### Group-Specific

 A color can be applied per RegEx group (see the 2nd example rule).
-You can apply as many groups as long as it's in the RegEx.
+Any group can be referenced as long as it's in the RegEx.

 # Help